-Visitors will be permitted on a limited basis with limited non-essential visitors.
-External groups shall be limited with respect to facilities use.
+Visitors will be permitted to attend school curricular and extracurricular school events.
 Administrators and/or the Board of Education may make a case-specific determination based on varying factors including but not limited to community transmission.
-The location of the facility use will be a key factor, with increased access more likely for outdoor areas.

-- Virtual options will be encouraged to limit access. - All visitors must abide by then-current COVID-19 mitigation measures.

-The District will ensure all before and after care programs implemented by the district or community organizations follow district COVID-19 Reopening Plan requirements.
+- All visitors must abide by then-current COVID-19 mitigation measures. - The District will ensure all before and after care programs implemented by the district or community organizations follow district COVID-19 Reopening Plan requirements.